Ricky Rodriguez: Search for Zerby, murder of Angela Smith, and suicide

 The next day, Rodriguez invited Smith to dinner in his apartment.
 After she arrived, Rodriguez stabbed her several times in the arm then slit her throat.
 Rodriguez then left his apartment and drove to Blythe, California, where he arrived at midnight.
 He rented a motel room and began to call his family members in Lakewood, Washington, notifying them of a body in his apartment.
 Next, Rodriguez pulled into a parking lot near 14th Avenue, called Munumel, told her he had killed Smith, and asked her to call the police.
 He also told Munumel he had killed Smith to avenge his sister Techi and those still in The Family rather than himself.
 He said Smith "didn't understand what she had done wrong" as she was dying.
 Rodriguez called the murder "the hardest thing I ever did in my life" and said it did not make him feel better.
-Munumel claims that Rodriguez pleaded with her to commit suicide with him, then said goodbye to her and hung up.
+Munumel claims that Rodriguez pleaded with her to die by suicide with him, then said goodbye to her and hung up.
 At roughly 2 a.m., Rodriguez shot himself in the head with his handgun.

 Investigation and memorial

 At 8 a.m., a Palo Verde Irrigation District employee discovered Rodriguez' body in his car and contacted local police.
-The investigating detective thought Rodriguez had simply committed suicide, but answered Munumel's call to Rodriguez' cell phone and learned of the murder from her.
+The investigating detective thought Rodriguez had simply died by suicide, but answered Munumel's call to Rodriguez' cell phone and learned of the murder from her.
 Blythe police then notified the Tucson Police Department officers of Smith's body in Rodriguez' apartment.
 Aside from his video, Rodriguez left no suicide note.
 Detective Sgt.
 Mark Fuller, who was in charge of the homicide investigation, assumed Rodriguez had killed Smith because she was responsible for his abuse; but because of scant details about her involvement in his childhood, authorities initially could not ascertain the real motive.
 According to police, there was no evidence Smith was tortured for information on the whereabouts of Zerby.
 Tucson police spokesman Sgt.
 Carlos Valdez said Smith died shortly before her body was recovered and that Rodriguez had left for Blythe twelve hours prior.
-Smith's birth name was Susan Joy Kauten; her name-change would have delayed the notification of her death to her family if she was not carrying her cell phone, which gave her birth name.
+Smith's birth name was Susan Joy Kauten; her name-change would have delayed the notification of her death to her family had she not been carrying her cell phone, which gave her birth name.

 A memorial for Rodriguez was held in San Diego on March 26, 2005.
 In her eulogy, Munumel said while Rodriguez "chose a path that no one could share with him", he knew she loved him.
 More than 100 people who had been formerly associated with The Family attended the service.